leGenious/Virtualization-Project/Presentation/pres.md

 + Can be run on multiple machines
 + No (easy) way to make the output thread coherent

+# What is MQTT

 ## Problem 2

 + Many databases
 	+ need the same data
 	+ need data from remote location
-+ Need to be up to date every time they connect
++ Need to be synched every time they connect to the internet

-# What is MQTT

 ## Problem 3